mamba-org/mamba/docs/source/usage/specs.rst

 - ``<`` for **less**.
 - ``<=`` for **less or equal**.

-To create a :cpp:type:`BuildNumberSpec <mamba::specs::BuildNumberSpec>` from a string, we parse it with :cpp:func:`BuildNumberSpec.parse <mamba::specs::BuildNumberSpec::parse>`.
+To create a |BuildNumberSpec| from a string, we parse it with :cpp:func:`BuildNumberSpec.parse <mamba::specs::BuildNumberSpec::parse>`.
 To check if a given build number matches a build number spec, we use :cpp:func:`BuildNumberSpec.contains <mamba::specs::BuildNumberSpec::contains>`.